davidylee123/PiggyBank/README.md

 - Ensure MongoDB is running.
 - Check the `application.properties` file for correct MongoDB configuration.
-- Verify the backend is running by visiting `http://localhost:8080/api/test`.

 ### 2️⃣ **Frontend Not Connecting to Backend**